-From 1995 From 1995 to 1999 he was based in South Africa, where he headed the marketing division for Lezmin, a holding company for several businesses in the industrial sector, eventually becoming a shareholder in the company.
+From 1995 to 1999 Quinton van der Burgh was based in South Africa, where he headed the marketing division for Lezmin, a holding company for several businesses in the industrial sector, eventually becoming a shareholder in the company.

 He was then offered a position as the MD of a telecom company distributing Car Phones in London.
 Six months later he merged two telecoms companies and formed the marketing division that he would subsequently own.
 This company was Voda-Telle International.

 Quinton managed Voda-Telle International for five years and grew the company to trade in over 12 countries.
 He started several successful businesses before he started Quinton Van Der Burgh Investments which is a major shareholder in companies focused predominately in the energy and technology sectors.
 One of which he is most passionate about is Media, QVDB Media is a full turn key media company that specializes in original content creation having developed numerous reality TV shows and now ventures into feature film investment.

 A business man with a big heart, he is the President of Generosity Water Africa, a company that has given more than 415‚000 people access to clean drinking water, and founder of the QVDB Foundation, an organization that follows Van Der Burgh‘s self-proclaimed mission:

 “I’m not just wanting to change someone’s life for a day or a month, I truly want to change their lives for life!”